rossana87/Project_3_Wanderlust/README.md

 ```

 * Reviews: every activity has an array of reviews, which is an embedded relationship.
-* Timestamps: this field if set to true will provide us at what time the review was created and I will be able to show it in the UI.
+* Timestamps: this field if set to true will provide us at what time the review was created and I can show it in the UI.

 Thanks to the review model, I was able to create an average rating virtual field, which contains an average of all the reviews rating.
 I used the GET method to execute whenever the data is retrieved from the database.
 Inside this method a callback function has been used, which loops through the reviews and gets an average and returns that value.